Sogolo

 My review:

-Unfortunately the Zamrock era, although full of intensity and raw emotion, was short lived and prematurely brought to its knees by a combination of Zambia's economic crash due to the sharp and sudden fall in Copper prices, the rise in musical piracy and eventually the Aid's epidemic, which has devastated and decimated the nation.
+Unfortunately the Zamrock era, while intense and full of passion, was short lived and brought prematurely to its knees by a combination of Zambia's economic crash due to the sharp and sudden fall in Copper prices, the rise in musical piracy and eventually the Aid's epidemic, which has devastated and decimated the nation.
 The latter is also believed to be responsible for the untimely deaths of all but Emanyeo "Jagari" Chanda from the original lineup of W.I.T.C.H.
-Following this decline and the subsequent influx of Disco, steering the band in a new direction and ultimately pushing Emanyeo out, things looked finished for the musical career of Zambia's biggest Rock star.
+Following this decline of the economy and the subsequent influx in popularity of Disco, the band steered in a new direction, ultimately pushing Emanyeo out, things looked finished for the musical career of Zambia's biggest Rock star.
 That was until Gio Arlotta decided to create a documentary upon being enchanted by their music, listening to some of the bands early albums that got repressed in 2011 and 2012.
 This sparked even more interest in W.I.T.C.H, leading to a, well overdue, US and European tour and 2 brand new studio albums, the first fresh music from the band in almost 40 years, Sogolo, the second of these records is the one I am concentrating on today

 When to listen: